databendlabs/databend-docs/docs/guides/40-load-data/05-continuous-data-pipelines/00-pipeline.md

 sidebar_label: Pipeline
 ---

-A pipeline in Databend Cloud allows for automatic discovery of file updates from Amazon S3 and automatically loads them into a table.
+A pipeline in Databend Cloud allows for automatic discovery of file updates from object storage and automatically loads them into a table.
 Here are some scenarios where using a pipeline is recommended:

-- You have a large number of CSV or Parquet files in an S3 bucket and want to load them to Databend Cloud in one go for further analysis.
+- You have a large number of CSV or Parquet files in your bucket and want to load them to Databend Cloud in one go for further analysis.

-- AWS automatically loads data into your S3 buckets, such as billing data, which can be automatically loaded into Databend Cloud for visualization and further analysis.
+- The object storage automatically loads data into your buckets, such as billing data, which can be automatically loaded into Databend Cloud for visualization and further analysis.

-- You have a continuous stream of user behavior logs being stored in S3, which can be automatically loaded into Databend Cloud using pipelines for further analysis.
+- You have a continuous stream of user behavior logs being stored into your object storage, which can be automatically loaded into Databend Cloud using pipelines for further analysis.

 :::tip Pipeline Now Free
 During public beta, pipeline is offered free of charge on Databend Cloud.
 Limit of 4 Pipelines per organization.
 Contact us by submitting a ticket for additional requests.